-Nightjjar is the work of Bristol-based songwriter, Aden Pearce.
+Nightjjar is the work of Bristol-based Aden Pearce.

 “Focussed songwriting and rich, epic production” – Tom Robinson, BBC Introducing Mixtape (6 Music)

 “Eclectic flavoured indie-folk fusion with a large dollop of clever innovation” – Fresh on the Net